 Act locally for a global impact by engaging in sustainable practices: plant a tree, grow your food, heal with plants, give place to music and art in your life.

-In 2021, the association Act of Responsibility (ACTOR) is focusing on carrying out various cultural events in Switzerland such as photo exhibitions, short-films screenings and panel discussions around indigenous peoples’ knowledge and their active role in Amazon rainforest conservation.
-In partnership with two indigenous NGOs based in Peru, including outstanding photographers, two photo serie exhibitions are to be launched:
+In 2023, the association Act of Responsibility (ACTOR) is focusing on carrying out various cultural events in Switzerland such as photo exhibitions, short-films screenings and panel discussions around indigenous peoples’ knowledge and their active role in Amazon rainforest conservation.
+In partnership with two indigenous NGOs based in Peru, including outstanding photographers, two photo series exhibitions are to be launched:

 Photo portrait series of various Shipibo-Konibo artists who have designed beautiful Kenés.Kené refers to the ancestral geometric designs, which are usually illustrated in tapestries or ceramic pieces.
 Wearing their ancestral traditional clothes, piercings and accessories, the indigenous artists want to remind their children that Kené is a symbol of their cultural identity and cosmovision.
 A time capsule of their ancestral knowledge; the deepest manifestation of their spirituality, creativity and refined artistic sensitivity.
 An expression of the dialogue with medicinal plants and other beings of nature; the thoughts, the words, the joys, the songs and the wisdom of their ancestors.
 This photo exhibition will mark the launching of the colouring book Kené Sikati Kirika in Switzerland.
 This beautiful book was published by Alianza Arkana, our local partner in Peru, in collaboration with Amazon Watch.